simular-ai/Agent-S/README.md

 ### OSWorld

-To deploy Agent S V2 in OSWorld, follow the [OSWorld Deployment instructions](OSWorld.md).
+To deploy Agent S2 in OSWorld, follow the [OSWorld Deployment instructions](OSWorld.md).

 ## 🙌 Contributors